kUmutUK/NixOS-Hyprland-Gaming-Config-AMD-Optimized-/README.md

 Then set `hashedPasswordFile = "/etc/nixos/passwd-umpug"` in `configuration.nix` and remove `initialPassword`.

+### Username

+The default username in this config is `localhost`.
+This is intentional but unconventional — it avoids exposing a real name in configs shared publicly.
+If you want a different username, change all occurrences of `localhost` in `configuration.nix` and `home.nix` before rebuilding.

 ---

 ## 📁 Repository Structure

 ```
 ├── assets/                         # Screenshots
+├── install.sh                      # Experimental installer (see below)
 ├── system/
 │   ├── gtk-3.0/                    # GTK3 Catppuccin Mocha theme
 │   │   ├── colors.css